Annual open call for mobility starting grants 2018

 - State at least one, and at most five, key word(s) that describe the project.

 The following appendices are mandatory and must be uploaded:

 - Appendix G. A description of how the project and research environment at the home and host organisations will contribute to the applicant's development as researcher, as well as a travel plan.
-Download the template
+Use this template.

 - Appendix I. A copy of the diploma or doctoral degree certificate.
-Applicants that will provide Formas with their diploma or doctoral degree certificate before 1 October 2017 will have to write a brief statement on this and upload as a pdf.
+Applicants that will provide Formas with their diploma or doctoral degree certificate after the submission deadline but no later than 1 October 2018 will have to write a brief statement on this and upload as a PDF (max 4MB).

 Grant administrating organisation

 - Select your grant administrating organisation and add the department or unit where the project is based.
 Read more about Formas requirements for grant administering organisations here.

 - Approved grant administrating organisations are prelisted in a menu in Prisma.
 If your research organisation is not included in the list, contact your organisation as it must create an organisation account in Prisma.

 - A registered application is automatically sent to the grant administrating organisation for approval, once the call closes.
 The administrating organisation has seven calendar days to sign the application.

 - Select the review panel where you wish to have your application evaluated.
 Please add in order of priority two alternative review panels.